arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

 ![https://user-images.githubusercontent.com/4745789/86473953-7cb4fc00-bd5f-11ea-83af-f22413e1ecf9.png](https://user-images.githubusercontent.com/4745789/86473953-7cb4fc00-bd5f-11ea-83af-f22413e1ecf9.png)

-The above distribution shows a lot of sharp drops (minima) for chunk lengths that are multiples of `7` - the length of the encryption key used.
-We do not see a clear minimum at `7` but we do see it at a multiple of `7`.
-This happens when the last chunk is not of the same length as other chunks; which affects the average Hamming Score.
+The above distribution shows a lot of sharp drops of Average Hamming Score for chunk lengths that are multiples of `7` - the length of the encryption key used.

 ## Computing Encryption Key Length

-Now that we understand the theory and working of the process of finding the length of the Encryption Key, we can compile the logic into a function that accepts `text` and bytes and returns the length of the Encryption Key.
+Now that we understand the theory and concept behind the process of finding the length of the Encryption Key, we can compile the logic into a function that accepts `text` and bytes and returns the length of the Encryption Key as illustrated below

 ```python
 def compute_key_length(text: bytes) -> int: